-It can be quite dreadful to see your monitor not display anything even after you have connected it to a video output port on your PC.
-Often times, in this situation you will see a prompt on your monitor saying “Check Signal Cable” begging the question, “What does check signal cable mean after all?”
+It can be dreadful to see your monitor not display anything even after you have connected it to a video output port on your PC.
+In this situation, you will often see a prompt on your monitor saying “Check Signal Cable,” begging the question, “What does check signal cable mean after all?”

-Basically, a check signal cable is a prompt that tells you that the monitor is not receiving any video data to output.
-This can particularly cause frustration if you ALREADY have the video cable plugged into both the monitor and on the output device (your PC).
+A check signal cable is a prompt that tells you the monitor is not receiving video data.
+This can mainly cause frustration if you already have the video cable plugged into both the monitor and the output device (your PC).

-In the following text I will explain the check signal cable issue and also highlight the major reasons for its causes.
+In the following text, I will explain the check signal cable issue and also highlight the primary reasons for its causes.
 Fortunately, most of the common causes can be fixed easily by yourself.

 So What Does Check Signal Cable Mean?

 A Check Signal Cable prompt on your monitor means that the monitor is not receiving the data from the output device to its input port.
-Often it means that the cable is NOT plugged in properly.
+Often it means that the cable needs to be plugged in correctly.

 However, in some bad cases, it can mean more than just that.
-Sometimes the underlying cause of this issue can be a bit more serious than just an unsecured cable.
+Sometimes the underlying cause of this issue is more severe than just an unsecured cable.

 Causes of Check Signal Cable

 There are many underlying causes of the check signal cable issue.
-Some are quite simple to fix, others are not.
+Some are simple to fix; others are not.

-For instance, if you have a damaged video cable, this issue can easily be fixed by replacing it with a newer one for quite cheap.
+For instance, if you have a damaged video cable, this issue can easily be fixed by replacing it with a newer one for relatively cheap.

-However, if your core hardware like monitor, motherboard or CPU is defective, then fixing that by yourself would be quite impossible.
+However, if your core hardware like monitor, motherboard, or CPU is defective, then fixing that by yourself would be pretty impossible.

-Following the principle of Ockham’s Razor, let us first begin by addressing the simplest fixes before moving into the more complicated causes.
+Following the principle of Ockham’s Razor, let us first begin by addressing the most straightforward fixes before moving into the more complicated causes.

 1. Your PC is in Sleep or Hibernation Mode

-One of the simplest causes of Check Signal Cable is that your PC could be in sleep or hibernation mode.
+One of the most specific causes of Check Signal Cable is that your PC could be in sleep or hibernation mode.

-If you can hear the fans spinning on your PC and if the check signal cable issue has been prompted on an otherwise perfectly functioning display, then the issue could be that your PC is in sleep.
+If you can hear the fans spinning on your PC and the check signal cable issue has been prompted on an otherwise perfectly functioning display, the problem is that your PC is asleep.

 This issue can easily be fixed by pressing the Power button on your PC.

 If that does not fix the issue, you can restart your PC by turning your PC off first.
-You can do this by keeping the Power button pressed for a few seconds.
+You can do this by pressing the Power button for a few seconds.

-Do note that any unsaved work will be lost when doing a hard reset.
+So that you know, any unsaved work will be lost when doing a hard reset.

-Another fairly simple cause of Check Signal Cable is a loose connection between the monitor and the PC.
+Another simple cause of the Check Signal Cable is a loose connection between the monitor and the PC.

-Make sure that the connectors are securely plugged into both your PC output ports and on your monitor’s input ports.
+Please ensure the connectors are securely plugged into your PC output and monitor’s input ports.

 3. A Damaged Video Cable

-A damaged or a worn out video cable can also cause this error.
+A damaged or worn-out video cable can also cause this error.

-You can check if your cable is the main culprit by using it on a different PC / device.
+Please check if your cable is the main culprit using it on a different PC / device.

-For instance, if you want to check whether your HDMI cable is damaged or not, you can try connecting your PC to your TV as well (most TVs have HDMI input).
+For instance, if you want to check whether your HDMI cable is damaged, you can also try connecting your PC to your TV (most TVs have HDMI input).

 Sometimes there are telltale signs of visible damage to the cable.
-A cut, or a rusty connector means that the cable has kicked the bucket.
+A cut or a rusty connector means the cable has kicked the bucket.

 This is one of the more troublesome issues that you can come across.

-A damaged video output port on your PC or a damaged video input port on your monitor can also cause the check signal cable.
+A damaged video output port on your PC or your monitor’s video input port can also cause the check signal cable.

-Unfortunately, fixing a damaged port is not something that you can do by yourself.
+Unfortunately, fixing a damaged port is something that you can do with others.

-Take for instance the following motherboard, this has VGA, DVI-D, HDMI and DP ports.
+For instance, the motherboard has VGA, DVI-D, HDMI, and DP ports.

-So in case if the HDMI port on either your monitor or on your PC is damaged, you can always use any other spare interface.
-You WILL, however, have to procure a separate relevant video cable for the interface of choice.
+So in case the HDMI port on your monitor or your PC is damaged, you can always use any other spare interface.
+However, you’ll need to get a separate relevant video cable for your desired interface, if you don’t mind.

 5. CPU Does NOT have an Integrated Graphics Card

-One of the rookie mistakes that many make is in assuming that ALL CPUs have an integrated graphics card.
+One of the rookie mistakes many make is assuming that ALL CPUs have an integrated graphics card.
 That is NOT the case.

-There are many CPUs that do not feature an iGPU.
+Many CPUs do not feature an iGPU.
 Intel “F” series CPUs do not feature an iGPU.
-On the other hand, with AMD only “G” series CPUs feature an iGPU.
+On the other hand, with AMD, only “G” series CPUs feature an iGPU.

-So if your CPU lacks an iGPU, plugging your monitor to any of the video output ports on your motherboard may show Check Signal Cable.
+So if your CPU lacks an iGPU, plugging your monitor into any of the video output ports on your motherboard may show Check Signal Cable.

-The only workaround this is to either get a dedicated graphics card, or replace your CPU with the one that does feature an iGPU.
-Often in this case people prefer the former.
+The only workaround is to get a dedicated graphics card or replace your CPU with one that features an iGPU.
+Often, in this case, people prefer the former.